William46503/Tekken-Frame-Quiz-flutter/README.md

 - How to use Dart lists.
 - The difference between var, const and final.

->This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>This is originally a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)